Sleep Environment Intelligence · Living reference

 How to read this tracker

-Every row points to a public, primary regulatory source — an agency page, an eCFR section, or a legislative database — and is therefore tagged Regulatory under our evidence-tier system.
-Where we summarize what a rule covers, we err toward the conservative reading; where a rule's scope is still being defined by regulation, the status badge says so.
+Each entry points to a public, primary regulatory source — an agency page, an eCFR section, or a legislative database — and is therefore tagged Regulatory under our evidence-tier system.
+Where we summarize what a rule covers, we err toward the conservative reading; where a rule's scope is still being defined, the status badge says so.
+The last-verified date on every card is the day we last confirmed its status against the primary source.
 This page is a reference, not legal advice — confirm specifics against the primary source before relying on them commercially.
+Spotted an error or an update?
+Tell us.

 Frequently asked